Bounded Synthesis of Resilient Supervisors: Main Idea

 then we can check the resilience of $S$ against all attackers.
-If $S$ is not resilient against all attackers, say there is a successful attacker of size $m'>m$, then we can solve the bounded synthesis problem with supervisor space $\mathcal{S}^n$ and attacker space $\mathcal{A}^{m'}$.
-If indeed there is a resilient supervisor, then it can be synthesized using the above procedure.
+If $S$ is found to be not resilient (say, there is a successful attacker of state size $m'>m$), then we can proceed to the bounded synthesis problem with supervisor space $\mathcal{S}^n$ and attacker space $\mathcal{A}^{m'}$.
+If there is indeed a resilient supervisor against all attackers, then it can be computed by using the above procedure.
 If there is no oracle $\mathcal{O}$ for solving the attacker synthesis problem, then the best possibility for us is to synthesize a supervisor that is resilient against all attackers up to a large state size.
 It is possible that the synthesized supervisor is indeed resilient, but there is no proof unless the oracle $\mathcal{O}$ becomes available.
+An argument that supports the bounded synthesis approach is that if there is a successful attacker, then there is often a successful attacker of small state size in practice~\cite{R17}.
+The bounded synthesis approach can compute a resilient supervisor of the minimum number of states, which embeds a synthesis solution~\cite{Zhu2018} for the supervisor reduction problem~\cite{VW86},~\cite{SW04}.